Gymnema: benefits, dosage, contraindications

 ✪✪✪✪✪

-Gymnema has been explored for its potential in managing metabolic syndrome.
-A small clinical study revealed that taking Gymnema leaves at a dose of 300 mg twice a day for 12 weeks resulted in a 4% reduction in body weight and a 2% reduction in body mass index (BMI) in overweight adults with metabolic syndrome.
-However, it remains uncertain whether these changes are significant compared to a placebo, especially since Gymnema does not appear to improve blood glucose levels, insulin sensitivity, or lipid profiles compared to a placebo.
-Another clinical study involving overweight or obese patients with glucose intolerance showed that taking Gymnema at the same dosage did not improve glucose control, lipid profile, or blood pressure compared to a placebo.
+Gymnema has been investigated for its potential in managing metabolic syndrome.
+A small clinical study found that taking Gymnema leaves at a dose of 300 mg twice daily for 12 weeks resulted in a 4% reduction in body weight and a 2% reduction in body mass index (BMI) in overweight adults with metabolic syndrome.
+However, it remains uncertain whether these changes are significant compared with placebo, particularly because Gymnema does not appear to improve blood glucose levels, insulin sensitivity, or lipid profiles compared with placebo.
+Another clinical study in overweight or obese patients with impaired glucose tolerance showed that taking Gymnema at the same dosage did not improve glucose control, lipid profile, or blood pressure compared with placebo.

 Posologie